cdapio/cdap/cdap-docs/examples-manual/source/examples/stream-conversion.rst

 Because this dataset is time-partitioned, you can use the partitioning keys to restrict the scope of the query.
 For example, to run the same query for only the month of January, use the query::

-  select count(*) as count, body from cdap_user_converted where month=1 group by body order by count desc limit 5
+  select count(*) as count, body from dataset_converted where month=1 group by body order by count desc limit 5

 Stopping the Application
 ------------------------